imcbsglobal/MY_OMEGA_BACKEND/doc/offer_letter_api_documentation.md

   "error": "VALIDATION_ERROR",
   "details": {
-    "candidate": ["Offer letters can only be created for candidates with 'selected' status."], "joining_date": ["Joining date must be in the future."]
+    "candidate": ["Offer letters can only be created for candidates with 'selected' status."], "joining_data": ["Joining date must be in the future."]
   }
 }
 ```